Aider-AI/aider/docs/unified-diffs.md

 ## Conclusions and future work

-Aider's new unified diff format seems very effective at stopping GPT-4 Turbo from being a lazy coder.
+Based on the refactor benchmark results, aider's new unified diff format seems very effective at stopping GPT-4 Turbo from being a lazy coder.

-I suspect that anyone who has tried to have GPT edit code started out asking for diffs of some kind.
-I know I did.
+Unified diffs were one of the very first edit formats I tried when first building aider.
+I think a lot of other AI coding assistant projects have also tried going down this path.
+It seems that any naive or direct use of structure diff formats is pretty much doomed to failure.
-Any naive attempt to use actual unified diffs or any other strict diff format is certainly doomed, but the techniques described here and incorporated into aider provide a highly effective solution.
+But the techniques described here and incorporated into aider provide a highly effective way to harness GPT's knowledge of unified diffs.

-There could be significant benefits to fine tuning models on the simpler, high level style of diffs that are described here.
+There could be significant benefits to fine tuning models on aider's simple, high level style of unified diffs.
 Dropping line numbers from the hunk headers and focusing on diffs of semantically coherent chunks of code seems to be an important part of successful GPT code editing.